 Menstrual cups are made from medical-grade silicon and are reusable for up to ten years.
 With just one purchase, the amount of waste you produce, and indirectly put into the world’s oceans, can be eradicated.
 Plus, finding menstrual products in another country can be incredibly stressful, so it’s a case of two birds, one stone.

 Of course, the most sustainable option is to pack things you already own.
 However, if you do want to treat yourself to something to take abroad with you, research good quality items that are ethically produced and durable (so you can be packing them for years to come) – fast fashion shouldn’t be found on a sustainable traveller’s checklist.

 Need specific active wear?
-Check out sustainable brands like Teeki, who make their clothing from recycled plastic bottles, or BAM, who make all their items using bamboo.
+Check out sustainable brands such as Teeki, who make their clothing from recycled plastic bottles, or BAM, who make all their items using bamboo.
 For warmer jackets, try one that isn’t stuffed with duck or goose feathers.
-There are vegan options that will keep you equally snug from brands such as Hemp Tailor, Save the Duck and Wuxly Movement.
+There are vegan options that will keep you equally snug from brands such as Save the Duck and Wuxly Movement.

 We all love to pack items that make travelling more convenient and allow us to stay connected and in shape while on the road, but there is no reason that these favourites shouldn’t be eco-friendly too.

 Snap up a portable solar charger, which you can drape over your rucksack or pop beside you on your beach towel, to help keep your phone and Kindle juiced up.
 If you’re camping, a solar-powered lamp or torch could come in handy for late-night adventures.